cpmech/gosl/num/README.md

 More information is available in **[the documentation of this package](https://godoc.org/github.com/cpmech/gosl/num).**

-This package implements basic numerical methods such as for root finding, numerical quadrature, numerical differentiation, and solution of simple nonlinear problems.
+This package implements essential numerical methods such as for root finding, numerical quadrature, numerical differentiation, and solution of simple nonlinear problems.

-## Root finding

-The problem of finding the _roots_ of any function **y(x)** is solved when the *x* values that lead to **y(x) = 0** are found.

-At the moment, two methods are available in the `num` package to solve these types of problems.
-The first one is the Newton's method and the second one is the Brent's method; see e.g. [1].
-The key difference between these two methods is that the first requires the derivatives of **y** with respect to **x**, the Jacobian.

-The Newton's method is implemented by the `NlSolver` structure whereas Brent's method is in `Brent`.
-Nonetheless, on Newton's method can solve nonlinear system of equations.

-### Examples
+While the supackage [num/qpck](https://github.com/cpmech/gosl/tree/master/num/qpck) provides advanced quadrature schemes (by wrapping [Quadpack](http://www.netlib.org/quadpack/)), this package implements few (simpler) methods to compute numerical integrals.
+Here, there are two kinds of
+algorithms: (1) basic methods for discrete data; and (2) using refinment for integrating general functions.

+## Example: Using Brent's method:

 Find the root of
 ```